 “As South Carolina’s hemp industry continues to develop and expand, KRS’ technology will help us better serve farmers, processors and others,” said Commissioner of Agriculture Hugh Weathers.

 KRS’ custom online system will automate the licensing of South Carolina’s hemp farmers.
 Key elements of the system include: password protected accounts for state administrators and users, an online application and renewal process with online payment capabilities.
 There will be numerous reporting functions available for state program administrators.
+One can check this out for the latest software news.

 The use of QR codes will allow online lookup of farmers, farms, and/or product information associated with license holders.